 \subsection{Edge Nodes Discovery}

-The discovery of edge nodes (routers, base stations, switches, and dedicated low power computational devices) involves the identification of the geographical location of edge nodes and their status so that cloud/edge servers can deploy services and applications to them~\cite{varghese2017edge}.
+The discovery of edge nodes (routers, base stations, switches, and dedicated low power computational devices) involves the identification of the geographical location of edge nodes and their status so that cloud/edge servers can deploy services and applications on them~\cite{varghese2017edge}.

-The problem of resource discovery takes place on one of two levels; individual or collective.
-On the individual level, potential edge nodes that can provide computing resources must be visible both to applications running on user devices and to cloud servers.
+The problem of resource discovery takes place on either individual or collective levels.
+On the individual level, potential edge nodes that can provide computing resources must be visible to applications running on user devices and to cloud servers.
 On the collective level, a collection of edge nodes in a given geographical location must be visible to other collections of edge nodes.
-For that, handshaking protocols, and message passing are employed in discovery mechanisms~\cite{hong2019resource}.
+For that, handshaking protocols and message passing are employed in discovery mechanisms~\cite{hong2019resource}.

-Discovering resources and services in a distributed computing environment is a well explored research topic, and many techniques have been employed to map tasks onto the most suitable resources to improve performance~\cite{amento2016focusstack, liu2016paradrop, varghese2017edge}.
+Discovering resources and services in a distributed computing environment is a well-explored research topic, and many techniques have been employed to map tasks onto the most appropriate resources to improve performance~\cite{amento2016focusstack, liu2016paradrop, varghese2017edge}.
 FocusStack~\cite{amento2016focusstack} discovers edge nodes in a single-tenant environment whereas ParaDrop~\cite{liu2016paradrop} and Edge-as-a-Service (EaaS)~\cite{varghese2017edge} operate in multi-tenant edge environments.
 However, there are additional challenges that need to be addressed to enable discovery when multiple collections of edge nodes are federated.